Kantigen/ka-api-docs/docs/api/concepts/start.md

 making it much faster and cheaper.
 We can then scale out horizontally, providing more power at a cheaper cost.

-The downside is that client code needs to be asynchronous, but this is common requirement for Javascript and we can provide libraries for other languages such as Perl.
+The downside is that client code needs to be asynchronous, but this is a common technique for Javascript and we can provide libraries for other languages such as Perl.